mitchellwright/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+    Semantic HTML means giving meaning to the structure of your web page through the HTML elements that you use.
+This has the benefit of being descriptive for those that are reading and working with the code at a later point in time, for Google and other search engines that are indexing your site and the content on it, and for those that need to use accessibility devices to access your website.
 2. What are the 4 areas of the box model?
+    Content, padding, border, and margin

-3. While using flexbox, what axis does the following property work on: ```align-items: center```?
+3. While using flexbox, what axis does the following property work on: align-items: center?
+    The cross axis.
 4. Explain why git is valuable to a team of developers.
+    Git allows developers to easily share code, and to work on the same code base due to the branching, forking, and merging features of GIt.
 5. Define mobile-first design in your own words.

-You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
-Skipping this section *will* prevent you from passing this challenge.
+    Mobile-first design is when you are designing your website with the mobile view in mind, and then scaling the viewport up from there.

 ## Instructions